Skip to main content

 View modes

-Use the Trends / Employees / Employee Trends toggle to change what the chart’s x-axis represents:
+Use the Trends / Users / User trends toggle to change what the chart’s x-axis represents:

-When you switch to Employees, the chart type defaults to Bar.
+When you switch to Users, the chart type defaults to Bar.
 Other modes default to Line.

 Chart types